eugsim1/logging-analytics-demo-v1.0/Readme.md

-4. On the left side of the menu click on the Identity / Compartments
+4. Once logged to the tenancy , then navigate on the left side of the menu click on the Identity / Compartments

    ![](images/oci_loggin4.jpg)